Rome Fiumicino Airport

 Rome's Leonardo da Vinci International Airport is usually called "Fiumicino Airport," with the airport code "FCO," after the name of the suburb where the airport is located.

-Fiumicino has four main terminals:
+Fiumicino normally has three main terminals::

 Getting around the airport:

-Copyright © 1996-2022 Durant and Cheryl Imboden and their licensors.
+Copyright © 1996-2022 Durant and Cheryl Imboden.
 All rights reserved.